what we are reading and writing

 Raza Kolb, Anjuli Fatima.
 Epidemic Empire Colonialism, Contagion, and Terror, 1817–2020.
 Chicago: Chicago University Press, 2021.

 Lee, James Kyung-Jin.
 Pedagogies of Woundedness: Illness, Memoir, and the Ends of the Model Minority.
-Philadelphia: Temple University Press, 2021 (forthcoming in December).
+Philadelphia: Temple University Press, 2021.

 Owens, Deirdre Cooper.
 Medical Bondage: Race, Gender, and the Origins of American Gynecology.
 Athens: University of Georgia Press, 2018.